Vincent-Carrier/oxytone/README.md

 -   [Install Poetry](https://python-poetry.org/docs/#installation)
 -   Depending on your distro, you may also need [PyEnv](https://github.com/pyenv/pyenv) to [get the right Python version running](https://python-poetry.org/docs/managing-environments/)

-Now, run `make install` to install all dependencies.
+Now, run `make deps` to install all dependencies.

 ## Running the server